 values & beliefs

-One of the most beautiful things about Jesus that is often overlooked in the Bible is the way he dealt with skeptics.
-This may come as a surprise, but Jesus in the Bible actually welcomed those who struggle with doubt to come.
-He invited those with hurts and pains, those with hard questions, and those, who with vulnerability confessed a desire to believe but not the ability to carry it out.
+One of the most beautiful things about Jesus that is often overlooked is the way he dealt with skeptics.
+This may come as a surprise, but Jesus in the Bible actually welcomed those who struggled with doubt to come.
+He invited those with hurts and pains, those with hard questions and stories, and those who with vulnerability confessed a desire to believe but not the ability to carry it out.
 We want to do the same.

 We know what it’s like to live in a broken world and are familiar with the struggle of trying to reconcile the things we’ve seen and experienced with the thought of there being a good God.
 We make room for honest and hard conversations and welcome those with doubt to come as they are.

 We believe in one God, Creator of all things, holy, infinitely perfect, and eternally existing in a living unity of three equally divine Persons: the Father, the Son, and the Holy Spirit; the same in substance, and equal in power and glory.

 We believe that all people, men, women and children are made in the image of God, and with this have an ability to express and display His beauty.
 However, because of sin and a currupt nature, are ultimately unable to save themselves from God’s displeasure, except by His mercy.

 We believe that Jesus Christ is God incarnate, fully God and fully man, one Person in two natures.
 Jesus was conceived through the Holy Spirit and born of the virgin Mary.
 He lived a sinless life.
 We believe that Jesus, as our representative and substitute, died on the cross as the perfect, all-sufficient sacrifice for our sins.
 His atoning death and victorious resurrection constitute the only ground for salvation.
 We believe he arose bodily from the dead, ascended into heaven and sits at the right hand of God the Father as our High Priest and Advocate.